 wp plugin --help

-Displays your current plugins details showing which are active/inactive and if they have an update available
+Display information about your current plugins, including details about which plugins are active/inactive and if they have an update available.

-Displays a list of installed themes, your active theme and updates available
+Display a list of installed themes, your active theme and updates available.